BrailleRAP building manual

 _images/vis6pans.jpg

-M3-12 grub refer to a grub screw (3mm diameter - 12 mm length)
+M3-12 grub refers to a grub screw (3mm diameter - 12 mm length)

 _images/vissantete.jpg